Saturday, November 30, 2024

 I've had countless arguments with Trump supporters who more or less are just like me in that they spend a lot of time thinking about politics and are just as passionate and strident about their views as I am about mine.

-But I've never really talked politics to folks like this friend, that is to say, people whose world doesn't revolve around current events, especially what's going down in Washington, not to mention the rest of the world.
-The fact that until Tuesday afternoon we'd never discussed politics illustrates that point.
+But I've never talked politics to folks like this friend, that is to say, people whose world doesn't revolve around current events, especially what's going down in Washington, not to mention the rest of the world.
+The fact that until Tuesday afternoon we'd never in the decade or so we've been friends discussed politics, illustrates that point.

-So it shouldn't be much of a surprise that my friend and the tens, perhaps the hundreds of millions of Americans like him, don't make their electoral decisions based upon any ideology, but rather personal experience.
+So it shouldn't be much of a surprise that my friend and tens, of millions of Americans like him, don't make their electoral decisions based upon any ideology, but rather personal experience.
 And he feels his life was better under the Trump administration than under the Biden/Harris administration.

 Quite frankly, who am I to tell him otherwise?